osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 - **Lock-in risk:** Organizations may depend on closed-source or vendor specific normalization solutions, limiting portability, extensibility, and auditability.

 The absence of a vendor-neutral interchange format means the infrastructure management ecosystem lacks a common language, and producing a comprehensible hybrid cross-platform view typically requires bespoke translation layers that are costly to build and difficult to sustain.

+## 1.2 Solution overview
+OSIRIS addresses the fragmentation described in Section 1.1 by defining a canonical JSON schema that serves as a neutral interchange format between infrastructure data sources and consuming applications.

+Rather than requiring each consuming application to implement and maintain vendor-specific parsers, OSIRIS adopts a translation layer approach:

+- **Producers** (exporters, translators, or discovery agents) transform vendor-specific representations into OSIRIS format.
+- **Consumers** (diagramming tools, CMDBs, IPAMs, DCIMs, monitoring systems, documentation pipelines) read a single, Open Standard well-defined schema.

+This decouples data sources from consuming applications, reducing integration complexity from S×C (S sources × C consumers) to P+C (P producers + C consumers)

+This decouples data sources from consuming applications.
+In environments with **S** source systems and **C** consumer applications, the number of required integrations is reduced from potentially **S×C** vendor-to-tool mappings to **S** producer mappings (source > OSIRIS) plus **C** consumer mappings (OSIRIS > application).

+### Core capabilities
+OSIRIS provides:

+1. **Unified resource model**: A common structure for representing infrastructure resources (compute, network, storage, applications) with consistent field semantics regardless of origin.

+2. **Explicit relationship model**: First-class representation of connections, dependencies, containment and other topological relationships that are often implicit or vendor-specific.

+3. **Grouping constructs**: Support for logical and physical grouping that reflects organizational and architectural structure without mandating a single taxonomy.

+4. **Provider attribution**: Resources retain traceability to their originating platform (e.g., AWS, Azure, GCP, Arista Networks, Nokia, Cisco, Proxmox) while being described in standardized terms enabling mixed-source topologies.

+5. **Extensibility**: A defined mechanism for vendor-specific properties and custom resource types without breaking schema compatibility.

+### Design Approach
+OSIRIS is designed as a **static snapshot format** describing infrastructure state at a point in time.

+OSIRIS is not intended to be:
+- A real-time monitoring or telemetry protocol
+- An infrastructure-as-code deployment language
+- A configuration management system

+Instead, OSIRIS is optimized for interchange scenarios where infrastructure topology must be communicated between systems:

+- generating high quality documentation
+- producing accurate diagrams
+- feeding CMDBs, IPAMs or DCIMs
+- supporting audit workflows
+- enabling cross-platform analytics

+By providing a stable interchange schema, OSIRIS allows the ecosystem to develop reusable parsers (vendor > OSIRIS) and consumers (OSIRIS > application-specific models) independently as an Open Standard, fostering interoperability and reducing duplicate and complexity effort.